Academic Master

 English

-Use of Irony in “Inferno” and “Utopia”
+Use Of Irony In “Inferno” And “Utopia”

 Introduction

-Dante Alighieri is considered as Italy’s one of the finest poets who has a major contribution in impacting the Western culture.
-The Divine Comedy is one of his masterpieces and is regarded as an epic poem in the world of literature.
-It has been divided into three parts, Inferno, Paradiso, and Purgatorio.
-The whole piece offers an encyclopedic description and overview regarding the attitudes, mores, philosophies, beliefs, material aspects, and aspirations of the modern world.
-This epic work demonstrates the poet’s journey through Heaven and Hell.
 The most famous and majorly studied portion of the whole piece “The Inferno” depicts the experiences of the poet while he traveled through the various parts of the Hell.
-He was being led by his protector and a mentor who was the Roman poet Virgil.
+He was led by his protector and mentor, the Roman poet Virgil.
 The Hell was constructed in the form of a big funnel having nine descending circular ledges.
 There had been a chamber, huge and meticulously organized.
 Sinners had been carefully categorized in the chamber depending on the nature and level of their sins.
 They had to undergo dreadful punishments for which the poet gave a ghastly consideration to detail.
-People who had realized and expressed guilt and embarrassment on their committed sins had been given a chance to enter Paradise by means of the grueling procedure of purification.
-The author continues this part in the other section known as Purgatorio.
-The whole piece “The Divine Comedy” gained enough fame and popularity which faded in the time of Italian Renaissance.
-It got its significance back in 19th and the 20th century.
-People started studying and examining its structural unity, symbolism, and the narrative strategy.
+People who had realized and expressed guilt and embarrassment about their committed sins had been given a chance to enter Paradise by means of the gruelling procedure of purification.
+The author continues this part in the other section, known as Purgatorio.
+The whole piece “The Divine Comedy” gained enough fame and popularity, which faded in the time of the Italian Renaissance.
+It got its significance back in the 19th and the 20th century.
+People started studying and examining its structural unity, symbolism, and narrative strategy.
 The philosophical and philological aspects of the poem were studied by the philosophers, theorists and the linguists.
-The poem depicts the harsh and bitter reality of the human condition into the rhyme of eternal magnificence.
+The poem depicts the harsh and bitter reality of the human condition in the rhyme of eternal magnificence.

 “I was so full of sleep just at that point